[Paper] Agent Skill Framework: Perspectives on the Potential of Small Language Models in Industrial Environments

 Practical Implications

-- Cost‑Effective Automation – Companies can replace expensive API calls with on‑premise SLMs (12 B–30 B) and still retain high accuracy, especially for multi‑step workflows like claim triage, ticket routing, or data enrichment.
+Cost‑Effective Automation – Companies can replace expensive API calls with on‑premise SLMs (12 B–30 B) while retaining high accuracy, especially for multi‑step workflows such as claim triage, ticket routing, or data enrichment.

-- GPU Utilization – The demonstrated memory savings mean a single 80 B code‑model can run on a single A100, whereas GPT‑4 would need multiple GPUs or a hosted service.
-This opens the door for edge‑or‑on‑prem deployments in regulated environments.
+GPU Utilization – The demonstrated memory savings allow a single 80 B code model to run on one A100 GPU, whereas GPT‑4 would require multiple GPUs or a hosted service.
+This enables edge‑or‑on‑prem deployments in regulated environments.

 Limitations & Future Work

-- Skill Selection Bottleneck – Even the best SLMs occasionally pick the wrong skill, especially when the context is ambiguous.
-A more robust external controller (e.g., RL‑based policy) could improve reliability.
+- Skill‑selection bottleneck – Even the best SLMs occasionally pick the wrong skill, especially when the context is ambiguous.
+A more robust external controller (e.g., an RL‑based policy) could improve reliability.

 Authors